 For businesses to best manage their employee absences, it’s vital that they have an idea of as many reasons their employees might be absent as possible.
+Recognizing the different types of absence and understanding various absence types is crucial, as it allows organizations to categorize and address each scenario effectively.
 This allows you to plan accordingly and put measures into place that ensure you aren’t caught short-staffed.

 With that in mind, here is a list of reasons your staff could be absent from work, broken down into authorised, unplanned, and unauthorised absences.

-Annual leave is the most common reason for staff absence.
-Fortunately, these are arranged ahead of time so they’re also the easiest to plan for.
+Annual leave is the most common reason for staff absence and is considered both an authorised absence and a planned absence.
+Fortunately, these planned absences are arranged ahead of time so they’re also the easiest to plan for.
 On the other hand, because employees taking holiday is such a common occurrence, without a streamlined system in place, such as a centralised employee leave tracker, dealing with annual leave can needlessly take up a lot of HR’s time.
+Bank holidays are another form of authorised absence, and employees are legally entitled to these days off as specified in their employee’s contract or employment contracts.
+Statutory sick pay and sick pay may also apply to certain types of authorised absences, depending on the circumstances.

 Training